rescript-react-native/rescript-react-native/README.md

 We want this community to be friendly and respectful to each other.
 Please read [the full text](https://github.com/callstack/reasonml-community/blob/master/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

-## Contributors

-This project has been brought to you thanks to hard work of [contributors](./CONTRIBUTORS.md) from the community.

 <!-- badges -->
 [build-badge]: https://img.shields.io/circleci/project/github/reasonml-community/bs-react-native/master.svg
 [build]: https://circleci.com/gh/reasonml-community/bs-react-native